 During periods of severe cold weather, additional emergency accommodation is provided by councils.

-Severe weather emergency provision (SWEP) must be provided when the weather is forecast to be sub zero for 3 consecutive days.
+Adverse weather provision is provided when the weather is forecast to be sub zero.
 At this point the usual guidelines over who the council has a duty to provide emergency accommodations for are lifted, and extra provision is made for rough sleepers, regardless of their status.

-The council work in partnership with a number of organisations and housing providers to make this additional accommodation available, covering the accommodation and staff costs.
+Councils work in partnership with local organisations and housing providers to make this additional accommodation available, covering the accommodation and staff costs.

 During the day, referrals into this accommodation can be made via: